Warnings for Infugem

 Myelosuppression

-Myelosuppression manifested by neutropenia, thrombocytopenia, and anemia occurs with INFUGEM as a single agent, and the risks are increased when INFUGEM is combined with other cytotoxic drugs.
-In clinical trials, Grade 3-4 neutropenia, anemia, and thrombocytopenia occurred in 25%, 8%, and 5%, respectively of patients receiving single-agent gemcitabine.
-The frequencies of Grade 3-4 neutropenia, anemia, and thrombocytopenia varied from 48% to 71%, 8 to 28%, and 5 to 55%, respectively, in patients receiving gemcitabine in combination with another drug [see ADVERSE REACTIONS].
+Myelosuppression manifested by neutropenia, thrombocytopenia, and anemia occurs with INFUGEM as a single agent and the risks are increased when INFUGEM is combined with other cytotoxic drugs.
+In clinical trials, Grade 3-4 neutropenia, anemia, and thrombocytopenia occurred in 25%, 8%, and 5%, respectively of the 979 patients who received single agent gemcitabine.
+The frequencies of Grade 3-4 neutropenia, anemia, and thrombocytopenia varied from 48% to 71%, 8% to 28%, and 5% to 55%, respectively, in patients receiving gemcitabine in combination with another drug [see ADVERSE REACTIONS].

-Monitor patients receiving INFUGEM prior to each dose with a complete blood count (CBC), including differential and platelet count, and modify the dosage as recommended [see DOSAGE AND ADMINISTRATION].
+Prior to each dose of INFUGEM, obtain a complete blood count (CBC) with a differential and a platelet count.
+Modify the dosage as recommended [see DOSAGE AND ADMINISTRATION].

 Pulmonary Toxicity And Respiratory Failure

 Pulmonary toxicity, including interstitial pneumonitis, pulmonary fibrosis, pulmonary edema, and adult respiratory distress syndrome (ARDS), has been reported.
-In some cases, these pulmonary events can lead to fatal respiratory failure despite discontinuation of therapy.
-The onset of pulmonary symptoms may occur up to 2 weeks after the last dose of INFUGEM.
+In some cases, these pulmonary events can lead to fatal respiratory failure despite the discontinuation of therapy.
+The onset of pulmonary symptoms may occur up to 2 weeks after the last dose of INFUGEM [see ADVERSE REACTIONS].

-Permanently discontinue INFUGEM in patients who develop unexplained dyspnea, with or without bronchospasm, or have any evidence of pulmonary toxicity [see ADVERSE REACTIONS].
+Permanently discontinue INFUGEM in patients who develop unexplained dyspnea, with or without bronchospasm, or evidence of severe pulmonary toxicity.

 Hemolytic Uremic Syndrome

-Hemolytic uremic syndrome (HUS), including fatalities from renal failure or the requirement for dialysis, can occur in patients treated with INFUGEM.
-In clinical trials, HUS was reported in 6 of 2429 patients (0.25%).
+Hemolytic uremic syndrome (HUS), including fatalities from renal failure or the requirement for dialysis, can occur with INFUGEM.
+In clinical trials, HUS occurred in 0.25% of 2429 patients.
 Most fatal cases of renal failure were due to HUS [see ADVERSE REACTIONS].
+Serious cases of thrombotic microangiopathy other than HUS have been reported with gemcitabine [see ADVERSE REACTIONS].

 Assess renal function prior to initiation of INFUGEM and periodically during treatment.
-Consider the diagnosis of HUS in patients who develop anemia with evidence of microangiopathic hemolysis, elevation of bilirubin or LDH, or reticulocytosis; severe thrombocytopenia; or evidence of renal failure (elevation of serum creatinine or BUN).
+Consider the diagnosis of HUS in patients who develop anemia with evidence of microangiopathic hemolysis; increased bilirubin or LDH; reticulocytosis; severe thrombocytopenia; or renal failure (increased serum creatinine or BUN).
 Permanently discontinue INFUGEM in patients with HUS or severe renal impairment.
-Renal failure may not be reversible even with discontinuation of therapy.
+Renal failure may not be reversible even with the discontinuation of therapy.

 Hepatic Toxicity

 Assess hepatic function prior to initiation of INFUGEM and periodically during treatment.
-Permanently discontinue INFUGEM in patients that develop severe liver injury.
+Permanently discontinue INFUGEM in patients who develop severe hepatic toxicity.

 Embryo-Fetal Toxicity

-INFUGEM can cause fetal harm when administered to a pregnant woman, based on its mechanism of action.
+Based on animal data and its mechanism of action, INFUGEM can cause fetal harm when administered to a pregnant woman.
 Gemcitabine was teratogenic, embryotoxic, and fetotoxic in mice and rabbits.

 Advise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with INFUGEM and for 6 months after the final dose.
-Advise male patients with female partners of reproductive potential to use effective contraception during and for 3 months following the final dose of INFUGEM [see Use In Specific Populations].
+Advise male patients with female partners of reproductive potential to use effective contraception during treatment with INFUGEM and for 3 months following the final dose [see Use In Specific Populations].

 Exacerbation Of Radiation Therapy Toxicity